lgoldstein/mina-sshd/README.md

 ### Using the inheritance model for fine-grained/targeted configuration

 As previously mentioned, this hierarchical lookup model is not limited to "simple" configuration values (strings, integers, etc.), but used also for **interfaces/implementations** such as cipher/MAC/compression/authentication/etc. factories - the exception being that the system properties are not consulted in such a case.
 This code behavior provides highly customizable fine-grained/targeted control of the code's behavior - e.g., one could impose usage of specific ciphers/authentication methods/etc. or present different public key "identities"/welcome banner behavior/etc., based on address, username or whatever other decision parameter is deemed relevant by the user's code.
 This can be done on __both__ sides of the connection - client or server.
 E.g., the client could present different keys based on the server's address/identity string/welcome banner, or the server could accept only specific types of authentication methods based on the client's address/username/etc...
+This can be done in conjuction with the usage of the various `EventListener`-s provided by the code (see below).

 One of the code locations where this behavior can be leveraged is when the server provides __file-based__ services (SCP, SFTP) in order to provide a different/limited view of the available files based on the username - see the section dealing with `FileSystemFactory`-ies.